 For NLTs executed during exchange trading hours and before the cut off time, the broker for the seller and the broker for the buyer are obliged to call Exchange Operations (EO) after the trade has been agreed to notify the Exchange of the terms of trade.
-The details include the contract, price, quantity and contra-party information.
+The details include the contract, price, quantity, and contra-party information.
 After reporting the trade, both buyer and seller will have to fax or email a completed official NLT Facility Trade Registration Form to EO for confirmation of the proposed transaction.
 Trading Participants should not submit the NLT Facility Trade Registration form to the Exchange for validation until all details of the trade have been agreed.

-The NLT Facility Trade Registration form needs to be sent to EO latest by 4.00pm for FKLI, FKB3, FMG3, FMG5, FMGA and OKLI and 5.00pm for FCPO, FPOL, OCPO and FGLD to ensure same day trade registration.
+The NLT Facility Trade Registration form needs to be sent to EO as follows:

+Contracts Cut-off time

+FTIN 2:00pm

+FKLI, SSF, OKLI, FKB3, FMG3, FMG5, FMGA.
+4:00pm

+FCPO, FPKO, OCPO, FUPO, FPOL, FGLD.
+5:00pm

-NLT Facility Trade Registration forms received by EO after 4.00pm (FKLI, FKB3, FMG3, and FMG5, FMGA and OKLI) and after 5.00pm (FCPO, FPOL, OCPO and FGLD) shall be processed on the next business day as the following day's trade.
-After submitting the NLT Facility Trade Registration form to the Exchange, Trading Participant is to liaise with
+NLT Facility Trade Registration forms received by EO after the above cut-off time shall be processed on the next business day as the following day's trade.

-Clearing Participant for the Clearing Participant to immediately create the pending NLT in Derivatives Clearing System (DCS) and before market close.
+After submitting the NLT Facility Trade Registration form to the Exchange, Trading Participant is to liaise with Clearing Participant for the Clearing Participant to immediately create the pending NLT in Derivatives Clearing System (DCS) and before market close.
 Clearing and Settlement Operations will not register the NLT if it is created after market close.